Waxing Painted timber surfaces

-I knew from the beginning that the piece would end up being painted so instead of using stock from the good rack I had a good fossick and ended making the noticeboard frame from some long off cuts of 90 x 35 framing pine that I had in the workshop.
-The idea of using bog standard timber to make a high end decorative piece has always intrigued me and I was looking forward to the challenge of seeing how good I could make this fairly pedestrian timber end up looking.
+I knew from the beginning that the piece would end up being painted so instead of using stock from the premium rack I had a fossick and ended making the noticeboard frame from some long offcuts of 90 x 35 framing pine that I had in the workshop.
+The idea of using bog standard timber to create a high-end decorative piece has always intrigued me, and I was looking forward to the challenge of seeing how good I could make this pedestrian timber end up looking.

 When the frame was complete I filled all the imperfections and sanded the entire frame up to 1500 grit.
 I used the interface pad described in part 1 to ensure that I didn’t flatten any of the rounded edges on the piece.

-When all the sanding was complete I gave the entire frame its first coat of paint.
-The paint I used was the leftover acrylic matt ceiling paint that I used when painting my daughters room.
-The paint was tinted to a light ivory tone which gave the piece a nice warm feel.
+When all the sanding was complete, I gave the entire frame its first coat of paint.
+The paint I used was the leftover acrylic matt ceiling paint that I used when painting my daughter’s room.
+The colour was tinted to a light ivory tone which gave the piece a nice warm feel.

-When the first coat had had a full 24 hrs drying time I gave it a sand back with 800g Vlies abrasive to de-nib the surface and prepare it for the next coat.
-It’s important to sand slowly with minimal pressure and have the sander set to speed 1 in the Rotex mode.
+When the first coat had had a full 24 hrs drying time I gave it a sand with 800g Vlies abrasive to de-nib the surface and prepare it for the next layer.
+It is important to sand slowly with minimal pressure and had the sander set to speed 1 in the Rotex mode.
 We need to avoid building excess heat which can affect the paint surface.

 I always use Vlies during this stage of the process as it is a soft abrasive which minimises the risk of sanding through the paint surface and it gives a beautiful finish.